Elena Satine: Early life

 Satine was born in Tbilisi, capital of what was then the Georgian Soviet Socialist Republic (current Georgia).
 Her mother was an opera singer and her father worked in the textile industry.
 At the age of five, Satine and her family moved to Sochi, and she became a part of the Georgian pop group Nergebi, a Mickey Mouse Club-like ensemble of child performers.
 She toured with Nergebi throughout Eastern Europe, including an appearance on children's variety show Utrennaya Zvezda (Morning Star) and later branched off into a solo career.
 At age 9, Satine became the youngest performer to headline at the Kinotavr Festival.

 In 1998, while accompanying her mother on a business trip, Satine snuck away to audition for Professional Performing Arts School, and earned her admission on the spot.
 After convincing her parents to let her study in the United States, Satine moved to New York, and graduated from PPAS at age 16.
-Afterwards she continued her dramatic studies at the Moscow Art Theatre School in Russia.
+Afterwards she continued her dramatic studies at the Moscow Art Theatre School in Russia earning a Diploma of Specialist in Acting Art.
+She also engaged in several fellowships at the Royal Academy of Dramatic Arts.

 Career

 Satine's television debut was in an episode of Cold Case, playing an immigrant Russian singer.
 She has since appeared on TV shows including Gemini Division, CW's Melrose Place, and the season 10 Smallville episode "Patriot", in which she played Mera, the wife of Aquaman.
 She also appeared on ITV's Poirot, in a 2010 episode that adapted Murder on the Orient Express.

 Satine was for two years part of the main cast of the Starz series Magic City.
 The producers tailored the role of Judi Silver for Satine following her audition to play another part.
 Satine appeared on a 2014 episode of ABC's Agents of S.H.I.E.L.D. playing Lorelei, a villainous Asgardian.
 She followed with another role in the same network, Louise Ellis in Revenge.
 Initially a recurring guest, Satine wound up promoted to the main cast eleven episodes into the season.

 In 2017 she appeared in two episodes of Twin Peaks, and played Sonya in the Fox television series The Gifted.

-In August 2019, Satine was cast as Julia in a live-action adaptation of the Cowboy Bebop series, which was cancelled after the first season.
+In August 2019, Satine was cast as Julia in the live-action adaptation of the Cowboy Bebop series.

 Personal life

 Satine and Tyson Ritter, lead singer and bassist of the band The All-American Rejects, became engaged in April 2013 and married on December 31, 2013.
-They have a son, born in 2021.
+They have a son.